nschorgh/CaveXML/cavexml.md

 For extraterrestrial caves, this element specifies the planetary body where the cave is located.
 Allowed terms are "Moon", which refers to Earth's moon, "Mars", and a few more.
 An empty or missing entry implies the cave is located on planet Earth.

 **\<state-or-province\>**  *string*
 State or province where the cave entrance is located.
 This can also be a county or district. [state-or-province] is intended for politically or organizationally defined areas below country level.
 For physically/geologically defined units, use [phys-area-name] instead.
+If more than one region is entered, it is recommended that they be ordered from large to small, e.g. first 'California' then 'Lassen county', and not the other way round.
 Generalization of UISIC field [SY287](http://www.uisic.uis-speleo.org/exchange/atendefn.html#287)

 **\<phys-area-name\>**  *string*
 Name of mountain, volcano, mountain range, island, geologic unit, or another physically-defined unit.
 Example: Pyrenees.
 For politically-defined regions use [state-or-province] instead.
 Parks also belong in this field.
+If more than one region is entered, it is recommended that they be ordered from large to small, e.g. first 'Canary Islands' then 'Mount Teide'.

 **\<principal-cave-name\>**  *string, maxOccurs=1*
 The current formal agreed name for a cave or karst feature, expressed in the local language.
 The character set is UTF-8, so characters from many languages can be used.